tthansel/tthansel.github.io/about.markdown

 ### Conference Publications

 **Lieurance, A. J.**, Bailey, C., Wissler, A. (2023).
-Complicating Categories: How Historical Documents Can Impace Osteological Interpretations.
+Complicating Categories: How Historical Documents Can Impact Osteological Interpretations.
 92<sup>nd</sup> Annual Meeting of the American Association of Biological Anthropologists, Reno, NV

 **Lieurance, A. J.**, Isable, K. (2023).
 Knee’d to Know: What Exactly is a Charcot Joint?
 A Case Study from the Hamann-Todd Collection.
 Paleopathology Association 50<sup>th</sup> Annual North American Meeting, Reno, NV